 - And how to combine the basic elements to form phrases

-This is the type of Brush Calligraphy that I cannot wait to practice again.
+This is the type of Brush Lettering that I cannot wait to practice again.
 Using watercolours is a much cheaper alternative than using expensive brush pens.
-One pan of 36 watercolours and a set of brushes is about half the price of a set of coloured brush pens.

 This class is just under one hour in length and was designed with beginners in mind.